A list of our favorite winter things to do in Durango!

 A favorite for families visiting Durango every Winter!
-The Polar Express via the Durango & Silverton Narrow Gauge Railroad is a recreation of the famous holiday story on an actual vintage steam locomotive.
+The Polar Express via the Durango & Silverton Narrow Gauge Railroad is a recreation of the famous holiday story on a historic steam locomotive that dates back to the early 1800s.

 Enjoy the round-trip ride through the beautiful Animas Valley then watch as your family is transported to Santa’s workshop in the North Pole!

-About 15 minutes north of downtown Durango lies the newly completed Durango Hot Springs & Spa resort.
+About 15 minutes north of downtown Durango lies the newly renovated Durango Hot Springs & Spa resort.

-With over 12 spring-fed pools, soak your worries away while taking in the views of the snow-covered mesas of Animas Valley.
+With over 26 hot spring pools, soak your worries away while taking in the views of the snow-covered mesas of Animas Valley.

 Trail difficulty is varied and perfect for skiers and snowboarders of all skill levels.
 Rentals, hotel rooms, and restaurants are available right at the base of the mountain.